AyushmanGHub/AyushmanGHub/README.md

 - 🌐 Graph Theory, Spectral Graph Partitioning, Network Analysis
 - 💻 Python, R, SQL, Streamlit, R-Shiny, Jupyter Notebook

 Currently, I am exploring the world of finance, specifically the role of time series analysis in financial markets, equity, and related domains.
-ALong, with it I am Working on a Time-Series project to automates real-time stock market analysis anf forecasting some Indian Stocks and Indexes by integrating data fetching, feature engineering, predictive modeling, and visualization.
+ALong, with it I am Working on a Time-Series project to automates real-time stock market analysis and forecasting some Indian Stocks and Indexes by integrating data fetching, feature engineering, predictive modeling, and visualization.

 ## 🔭 Current Focus

-- Building **Agentic AI Systems** with advanced orchestration
 - Exploring **Word of Finance and Credit**
-- Working on **AI Agents for Education**
+- working on a project that automates real-time stock market forecasting and analysis some Indian Stocks and Indexes by integrating data fetching, feature engineering, predictive modeling, and visualization.

 ## 📌 Major Projects